 Recipients will be selected from all qualified applicants based on their ability to repay their student loans.
 Applicants’ ability to pay will be determined by a formula using total taxable household income and total amount of qualified student debt.
 Program funds are equally distributed between prosecutors and public defenders in each of Tennessee’s three Grand Divisions.
-Pursuant to U.S. Department of Justice guidelines, those who received the JRJ grant in 2010-11 or 2011-12 will receive priority consideration in subsequent award years; however, priority consideration does not guaranty receipt of the JRJ grant.
+Pursuant to U.S. Department of Justice guidelines, those who have previously received the JRJ grant will receive priority consideration in subsequent award years; however, priority consideration does not guaranty receipt of the JRJ grant.

-Attorneys who previously received the JRJ award will be given priority consideration for funding for subsequent awards, although such priority does not guaranty receipt of the award in 2012-13 or subsequent years.
+Attorneys who previously received the JRJ award will be given priority consideration for funding for subsequent awards, although such priority does not guaranty receipt of the award in 2013-14 or subsequent years.
 Prior JRJ recipients must continue to meet all other eligibility requirements.
-Renewal of the award is not automatic and nothing shall obligate TSAC to renew a benefit in the same (or greater) amount previously received by a beneficiary.
+Renewal of the award is not automatic and TSAC is not obligated to renew a benefit in the same (or greater) amount previously received by a beneficiary.

 Application Priority Deadline

-The application and all required documents must be sent together and RECEIVED at TSAC offices no later than 4:30 PM (Central Time) December 21, 2012.
+The application and all required documents must be sent together and RECEIVED at TSAC offices no later than 4:30 PM (Central Time) December 20, 2013.
 This is not a postmark date, but actual receipt of application material.
-Recipients of the award will be notified in January 2013 and payments will be made to loan holders/servicers sometime in the first half of 2013.
+Faxed applications will not be accepted.
+Recipients of the award will be notified in January 2014 and payments will be made to loan holders/servicers sometime in the first half of 2014.

 - Application – Part One/Applicant Information